 Nate is active in the community and is a member of the firm's Tampa pro bono committee.
 He is a den leader with his local Boy Scouts of America troop and serves as a volunteer judge in the Teen Court juvenile diversion program through the Hillsborough County Courts, having first volunteered with the Sarasota Teen Court program over 20 years ago.

-He is a member of the American Telemedicine Association (ATA), the American Health Lawyers Association (AHLA), the Health Care Compliance Association (HCCA), and the Health Law Section of the Florida Bar.
+Nate is a member of the American Telemedicine Association (ATA), the American Health Lawyers Association (AHLA), and the Health Law Section of the Florida Bar.
 Nate is admitted to practice in Florida and California, including the U.S. Court of Appeals for the 9th and 11th Circuits.